dkatial1442004/LLM-Firewall-Prompt-Injection-Detection-/README.md

 ## How Detection Works

-TF-IDF converts the incoming prompt into numerical word and bigram features.
+1.TF-IDF converts the incoming prompt into numerical word and bigram features.
 Logistic Regression analyzes these features and estimates how likely the prompt is to represent an attack.
 Regex-based checks identify known suspicious patterns and add an additional risk signal.
 The detection signals are combined into a risk score.